medic/medic-builds-repo/README.md

 ## Deployment

-Automatic deployment to the build server is handled by Travis, when a branch is merged to `master`.
+Automatic deployment to the build server is handled by GitHub Actions, when a branch is merged to `master`.
 See: https://github.com/medic/medic-builds-repo/blob/master/scripts/pushToServer.js

 If you want to generate the ddoc yourself you can use `couch-compile`: